-Gogo's proprietary ATG network and technology platform, consisting of both hardware and software in the aircraft and on the ground, have been designed and developed to create highly compelling user experiences and enable future domestic and international Gogo service and product growth, while managing the bandwidth and regulatory constraints associated with in-flight media and content delivery.
+Our proprietary ATG network and technology platform, consisting of both hardware and software in the aircraft and on the ground, have been designed and developed to create highly compelling user experiences and enable future domestic and international service and product growth, while managing the bandwidth and regulatory constraints associated with in-flight media and content delivery.
 We have developed sophisticated custom software and hardware that optimizes the air-to-ground link (direct air-to-ground and satellite-based) and traffic through the ability to monitor end-to-end network performance from the ground.
-Our network and systems architecture was designed to evolve with best of breed technologies and enable us to employ new technological innovations across our own ATG network and third-party satellite networks using Ku-band satellite service and, as and when available, other satellite-based solutions, including Ka-band satellite service.
+Our network and systems architecture was designed to evolve with best of breed technologies and enable us to employ new technological innovations across our own ATG network and third-party satellite networks using Ku-band satellite service.

-Our expenditures for research and development are charged to expense as incurred and totaled \$36.9 million, \$29.8 million and \$23.6 million for the years ended December 31, 2014, 2013, and 2012, respectively.
+Our expenditures for research and development are charged to expense as incurred and totaled \$50.1 million, \$40.1 million and \$32.7 million for the years ended December 31, 2015, 2014, and 2013, respectively.